Find Bill

 Minutes Content for Mon, Feb 10, 2025

-Jason Thompson, Revisior gave an overview of the bill.
+Jason Thompson, Revisor, gave an overview of the bill.
+(Attachment 1)

-Michelle McCormick, Kansas Coalition against Sexual and Domestic Violence, agreed bill would give victim time to give time to get to safety, make arrangements for child care, transportation, and work schedule arrangements.
-(Attachment 2)
+Michelle McCormick, Kansas Coalition Against Sexual and Domestic Violence, agreed bill would give victim time to give time to get to safety, make arrangements for child care, transportation, and work schedule arrangements.
+(Attachment 3)

-Roberta Jackson, Kansas Citizen and in 2023 became a domestic violence survivor .
-(Attachment 3) Conferee would support bill, if changes made for increased mandatory jail time, charges changed to felony crime, and be registered as sexual offender.
+Roberta Jackson, a Kansas citizen in 2023 became a domestic violence survivor.
+Conferee would support bill, if changes made for increased mandatory jail time, charges changed to felony crime, and be registered as sexual offender.
 Arrest record needs to follow offender from state to state for population safety.

-Nick Reinaker, Kansas Citizen.
-Conferee in favor of stronger penalties for domestic violence offenders.
 (Attachment 4)

+Nick Reinecker, a Kansas citizen, spoke in favor of stronger penalties for domestic violence offenders.
+(Attachment 5)

-Emily Brandt, Assistant Appellate Public Defender, Member of BIDS Legislative Committee.
-Conferee against bill for several reasons, including would remove sentencing choices for District Court Judges to only rule on mandatory law of bill.
+Emily Brandt, Assistant Appellate Public Defender and Member of BIDS Legislative Committee spoke against bill for several reasons, including would remove sentencing choices for District Court Judges to only rule on mandatory law of bill.
 Crime changed to felony charge or charges would increase time in prison according to current sentencing guidelines.
-(Attachment 5)
+(Attachment 6)

-Amanda Stanley, City Attorney, Topeka, KS Legal Department.
-Written Only (Attachment 7)
+Amanda Stanley, City Attorney, Topeka Legal Department submitted Written Only testimony.
+(Attachment 7)

 Hearing was closed on HB2192.